notTypecast/LogicSim/README.md

 * More complex components, such as decoders and multiplexers.
 * Nodes that wires can connect to.
-* More customization for initial values of memory components and preset-clear lines.
 * (Possibly) a grid for components to snap to.

 ## Credit